Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/API docs course/assignment/assignment.md

 weight: 5
 toc: true
 seo:
-  title: "Asssignment" # custom title (optional)
+  title: "Assignment" # custom title (optional)
-  description: Create comprehensive documentation for three different APIs using various documentation tools . # custom description (recommended)
+  description: Create comprehensive documentation for three different APIs using various documentation tools. # custom description (recommended)
   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-Your task is to create comprehensive documentation for three different APIs using various documentation tools.
-Follow the instructions below for each API:
+Your task is to create comprehensive documentation for this API using various Readme tools.
+Follow the instructions below:

 General Requirements:
 - Ensure all documentation is clear, concise, and free of errors.